 - Spaghetti Boom (for areas with currents or fast moving water)

 Oil Spill Boom Deployment Options

 - Spill Containment Boom: Containment oil boom deployment is a common tactic for areas with a mild current or moving water conditions.
-This type of deployment requires the boom to be installed around the spill area and perpendicular to where the spill is located.
+This type of deployment requires the boom be installed around the spill area and perpendicular to where the spill is located.
 Booms are intended to completely contain the spill area and prevent further spreading.

 - Deflection Boom: Deflection deployment refers to booms which are placed along side spills to deflect oil to the desired cleanup locations.
-This type of deployment is common in areas where there are strong currents and where complete containment of the spill is not possible.
+This type of deployment is common in areas where there are strong currents and complete containment of the spill is not possible.

 - Exclusion Boom: Exclusion boom deployment occurs when booms are placed around a particular area to protect oil from flowing into that spot.
 This type of deployment is intended to block or protect certain areas (sensitive spots such as marsh lands, intakes or shores) from contamination.
-Read More about Floating Boom Deployment
+Read More about Floating Boom Deployment.

 Environmental Effects of Oil Spills